 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Fall prevention for children
+Fall Prevention for Children

 - Your child has fallen and is unconscious.

-Contact your child's primary healthcare provider if:
+Contact your child's healthcare provider if:

 - You have questions or concerns about your child's condition or care.

-Help prevent your child from falling:
+Help your child prevent falls:

 - Do not leave your child alone on or in furniture.
 Use safety belts on changing tables and put crib guardrails up while your infant is in the crib.
 Move cribs and other furniture away from windows to prevent children from climbing on them to reach the window.